INDIANA DUNES OUTDOOR ADVENTURE FESTIVAL

 What is the Outdoor Adventure Festival?

-The greater Indiana Dunes region is packed with outdoor adventure opportunities and this festival brings together all these activities with over 60 events.
-The festival showcases the region’s natural and cultural significance through hiking, paddling, biking, and other activities such as geo-caching, photography, and birding.
+The greater Indiana Dunes region is packed with outdoor adventure opportunities and this festival brings together all these activities with over 50 events.
+The festival showcases the region’s natural and cultural significance through hiking, biking, and other activities such as yoga, photography, and birding.
 There are events for everyone including families, beginners, experts, and those with limited mobility.

 When is the festival?